-Employees realise that they may have forgotten to submit time off requests for the holiday season, and as Admin you wish to anticipate what will be the employees balances upon their return from the holiday season and avoid balance discrepancies due to improper time off requests or unused days that were not carried over to the following year and were lost.
+Employees realize that they may have forgotten to submit time off requests for the holiday season, and as an Admin you wish to anticipate what the employees balances will be upon their return from the holiday season and avoid balance discrepancies due to improper time off requests or unused days that were not carried over to the following year and were lost.

 This article discusses in detail the recommended steps to take, when it comes to the time off settings, so that end of year balance is managed properly.

 It applies to customers whose holiday/vacation is tracked annually (from January - December).